Updated for 2021

 This is one of the most obvious free things to in Krakow but it’s the best way to get to know the city if you are on a budget.
 This is 2.5-hour tour that takes you on a journey through time and explores the Old Town.
 With lots of history, interesting facts and tips from a local, meeting in the main square every day at various times.
 Check out City Walks Krakow for times

 Cost: Free (tip based)

-Poland is a place where Polish Jews and Polish Catholics lived together side by side for generations, this has given Krakow a rich history and Jewish culture that you can explore on the 2.5 hour tour, meeting daily in the main square.
+Poland is a place where Polish Jews and Polish Catholics lived together side by side for generations.
+This has given Krakow a rich history and Jewish culture that you can explore on the 2.5-hour tour, meeting daily in the main square.
 Check out City Walks Krakow for times.

 #16 Exploring the churches of Krakow

-St. Joseph’s Church – (church pictured) a historic Catholic church in the Podgórze district of Kraków
+St. Joseph’s Church – (church pictured) a historic Catholic church in the Podgórze district of Kraków.

 St. Andrew’s Church – This is an interesting church because it’s a rare surviving example of a European fortress church.
-It used to be a place where Krakowians would flee into when Tatars were trying to conquer the city.
-Additionally, it has a well-preserved Romanesque architecture!
+It used to be a place where Krakowians would flee when Tatars were trying to conquer the city.
+Additionally, it has well-preserved Romanesque architecture!
 (This is also located at Grodzka Street).

 Corpus Christi Basilica – This is located in the Jewish quarter and through the exterior might not grab your fancy, the interior of this church is very impressive with a mixture of Polish Gothic and Polish Baroque — in fact, it is often referred to as having the most beautiful Baroque stalls in Central Europe.